AndreDiop/Password-Generator/README.md

 ```bash
 https://github.com/AndreDiop/Password-Generator
 ```
-2. To clone and run this application, you will need Git and required NPM dependancies installed on your computer.
+2. To clone and run this application, you will need Git.
 Inside of your command line editor do the following:

  ```bash
 git clone https://github.com/AndreDiop/Passeword-Generator.git